398utubzyt/open-song-meta/README.md

 >
 > Check out the [to-do list below](#whats-left-to-do) to see what you can do to help!

+## How can Open Song Meta be used?

+This project started as a tool for rhythm game charters.
+The idea is that the OPSM tool will convert data from DAW project files into tempo changes and timing points to be used in the chart editor.
+As a result, artists and charters don't have to carry the burden of making sure everything is in-sync.

+> [!NOTE]
+>
+> The OPSM tool does ***NOT*** convert DAW files to rhythm game charts.
+It only converts DAW files to the OPSM format.

+With the addition of the OPSM API, OPSM files can also be used to assist syncing background elements to the music.
+Just ask the artist to send their project as an OPSM file—the rest is easy!

 ## What's left to do?

 Below is a checklist of everything that needs to get done before the format is finalized: